 What is a Rube Goldberg Machine Reuben Lucius “Rube" Goldberg was born on July 4, 1883, in San Francisco, California.
 As a teen, he loved to draw and received some basic art instruction when he worked with a sign painter.
 Rather than pursue a career in art, though, he followed his father's advice and attended the University of California at Berkeley, where he earned his degree in mining engineering.
 Mapping out sewer pipes and water mains in San Francisco didn't hold Rube's interest for long, though.
 He began creating cartoons for local San Francisco papers before moving to New York, where he eventually landed a job as a cartoonist for the Evening Mail.
 He used his engineering background to create funny cartoons featuring complicated machines that were described as new inventions to accomplish easy, straightforward tasks through a series of convoluted steps involving chain reactions.
 The public quickly fell in love with Rube's “inventions."
 (Wonderopolis)

-Your Challenge Your team will need to create a machine that will take between two and three minutes to place a marble in a cup.
+Your Challenge Your team will need to create a machine that will take between one and two minutes to place a marble in a cup.

 Judge will place the marble into the machine.